-The Cadet Regiment is a new program open to all current seventh and eighth graders.
+The Cadet Regiment is a new program open to all current sixth, seventh, and eighth graders.
 Students will be rehearsing to perform in a separate junior high unit at some of the parades that the current high school team attends.
 Participants will get a chance to meet band students from across Fremont, learn how to march, and perform in front of tens of thousands of audience members.
 It’s an incredible opportunity to make new friends and prepare for the high school music programs!
 There is no fee to join.

 This program was created to provide junior high students in the Tri-City area with the opportunity to participate in marching band prior to high school, so that musicians can gain experience and be better prepared for high school music programs.
 This not only allows participants to meet like-minded, dedicated students from other schools, but also strengthens the high school marching programs.
 In the competition circuits that Fremont high school marching bands compete in, many of the winning groups have established junior high marching programs, so students in those bands have several more years of experience in marching technique and showmanship than music students in Fremont.
 With the implementation of the Cadet Regiment, hopefully marching programs in the Tri-City area will see a growth in membership and an increase in marching fundamentals amongst its students.

 The Cadet Regiment offers junior high school students the unparalleled opportunity to meet music students from across the Fremont area!
 During rehearsals and parades, participants will learn to work as a team and create lasting friendships as they bond during these fulfilling activities.
 These relationships will surely last into high school, and through the Cadet Regiment students will have a much easier time when it comes to making the junior high-high school transition.Have fun performing in front of thousands of audience members: